enam/neighborhoods/README.md

 4. Update the include path in [callProxy.php](https://github.com/enam/neighborhoods/blob/master/php/callProxy.php) for wherever you put cartodbProxy.php on your server.

+5. Change [googleanalytics.js](https://github.com/enam/neighborhoods/blob/master/js/googleanalytics.js) to use your analytics code if you want, or remove the script that includes it from line 215 of [index.html](https://github.com/enam/neighborhoods/blob/master/index.html).

-5. Grab a beer.
+6. Grab a beer.
 Don't know if you have a brewery nearby?
 Check [here](http://nickmartinelli.com) :)

 ###author
 * [Nick Martinelli](https://twitter.com/nichom)